 Library, Pool, Coffee Shop / Restaurant, Neighborhood Pub, Medical Walk-In Clinic.

-Bingham Crossing was recognized as having potential to support some of this.
+Bingham Crossing was recognized as having potential to support some of this - but development has been slow to non-existant

-A suggestion for Fire Smart programs similar to Bragg Creek for the areas on the escarpment that are more heavily forested.
+A suggestion for Fire Smart programs similar to Bragg Creek for the areas in Elbow Valley and that are more heavily forested.

 It is suggested that an additional Springbank area Fire Station will lower response times and change fire insurance coverage categories and lower premiums for a number of residents.